-- 1. Elevate Optical Line Terminals (OLTs) in flood-prone areas. - 2.
-Ensure power redundancy with DC Battery/Diesel/Gas Generator Backup from temporary power loss at customer premises, Network Operations Center (NOC), and OLTs. - 3.
+- 1. Elevate Optical Line Terminals (OLTs) in flood-prone areas. - Ensure power redundancy with DC Battery/Diesel/Gas Generator Backup from temporary power loss at customer premises, Network Operations Center (NOC), and OLTs. - 3.
 Ensure OLTs have divergent paths to redundant upstream equipment. - 4.
 Configure OLTs on a fiber ring so the network may continue operation if fiber is cut and/or damaged. - 5.
-Establish an Emergency Action Plan (EAP), provide copies to State and local Emergency Operations Centers. - 6.
+Establish an Emergency Action Plan (EAP), provide copies to state and local Emergency Operations Centers. - 6.
 Conduct readiness drills and tabletop exercises leveraging the EAP, document lessons learned and update the EAP based upon findings. - 7.
-Deploy facilities underground, as opposed to aerial, to minimize impacts of downed utility poles from hurricanes, tornadoes, and vehicle accidents occurring in rights of way. - 8.
-Diversify connectivity by including more than a single tier-one provider as an access point to the Internet through the ISP's network. - 9.
-Ensure availability of qualified field service teams and spare equipment are on standby before, during, and after major weather events. - 10.
-Conduct regular site inspections through field reconnaissance and windshield surveys on facilities; log, maintain, and repair facilities accordingly.
+Deploy facilities underground as opposed to aerial to minimize impacts of downed utility poles from hurricanes, tornadoes, and vehicle accidents occurring in rights of way.